JHayward93/rst_templates/Main_Page.rst

 #.
 Pizza.

-|Substitution| replace:: Text to show user
+..|Substitution| replace:: Text to show user

 You then add |Substitution| in the topic where you want the text to be.